Crypto Market Analysis – Bearish Indications

 If you’re a trader:

 Our collective data modeling urges caution.
-According to our Market Index, we’re still in a bull market, but it appears to be waning–at least for now.
+According to our Fear and Greed Index, we’re still in a bull market, but it appears to be waning–at least for now.
 The reality is, no one and no machine knows exactly what will happen next.
 But we like to have the data and machine modeling in our corner.

 Practically, we will employ tighter stop losses and smaller trades.
 If we do cross into bear territory, it will be time to seek short trades.